gradosevic/ag-custom-admin/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Plugin is now fully compatible with WordPress version 3.2
+* Fixed update notification bar for lower WP versions
+* Login image can be now of any size.
+* Improved error management
+* Added options in 3.2 for changing background behind admin menu
+* Added option in 3.2 for removing "Your profile" from admin bar
+* Added invalid characters escaping when adding new custom buttons
+* Fixed few minor issues

 = 1.2.3 =
 * Added Colorizer options for changing widgets colors.
 * Added option for changing logo image in admin bar with custom image.